 Our community of 40+ faculty members represent a wide range of disciplines.
 Many focus on how computing and communication technologies can enhance individual and collective capabilities and change social relations.

-Below is a list of UMSI faculty members who are currently recruiting doctoral students:
+Below is a list of UMSI faculty members who are potential faculty advisors for doctoral students:

 Mark Ackerman, George Herbert Mead Collegiate Professor.
 Social computing and computer-supported cooperative work; expertise sharing and knowledge manipulation in online spaces; media manipulation; collective memory.